 How it works

-If you have changed your mobile number of want to opt out of digital communications please let us know by emailing email@example.com and include your full name, date-of-birth and postcode, or your NHS number if you know it, so we can update your records.
+If you have changed your mobile number or want to opt out of digital communications please let us know by emailing firstname.lastname@example.org and include your full name, date-of-birth and postcode, or your NHS number if you know it, so we can update your records.
 We are also collecting patient email addresses so if you’re happy for us to keep your email on file please let us know so you can benefit from future digital communications, such as being able to view your records online.

 Watch this video to see how it works in detail:

 What happens when you receive the text message

 1. You will receive a text reminder to your smartphone with your appointment/admission details – it will come from ‘NHS NLaG’ and say ‘This is a Patient Portal digital letter invitation from North Lincolnshire and Goole NHS Foundation Trust.’
 Simply click the link in the text message to take you through to the Portal.